 - Valid for 12 months from issue

-Not all Hyatt hotels have club lounges, but they are available in many Hyatt Regency and Grand Hyatt hotels.
+Not all Hyatt hotels have club lounges, but many Hyatt Regency and Grand Hyatt hotels do.
 Club lounges usually include free breakfast, late afternoon canapés & drinks, and evening desserts.
 While you can always pay more (in cash or points) to book a room that includes club access, there are several ways to get upgraded to club access instead:

 - Globalist elite status: Those with top-tier Globalist status automatically get free club access on every stay.